SOHU-Co/pushcloud-demo/python/README.md

 when connect to remote server established by pushcloud , 'long' has no method encode

-this line
+this code line
-    "x if isinstance(x, str) else x.encode('utf-8', 'replace') "
-need to be revise
+    x if isinstance(x, str) else x.encode('utf-8', 'replace') need to be revise, one alternate is: x if isinstance(x, str) or isinstance(x, long)  else x.encode('utf-8', 'replace')